Local Order Average-Atom Interatomic Potentials: Results

 To explore how the LJ parameters affect LO, we perform a systematic analysis of \eqn{eq:ener_B_rel_allA} identifying the ground state LO patterns across a range of LJ $\epsilon$ parameters.
 We follow the procedure in \alg{alg:bonding}.
 For each value $\epsilon_{AB}/\epsilon_{AA}$ and $\epsilon_{BB}/\epsilon_{AA}$, LO patterns are sought for $N_B=2$ to 7 $B$ atoms.\footnote{The LO patterns are constructed on a template of a hexagonal lattice centered on (0,0) with all points up to the third-neighbor distance from the origin, i.e.\ 18 neighboring sites plus the origin site for a total of 19.
-The upper limit of $N_B=7$ is the maximum number of $B$ atoms that can separate on the template beyond the second-neighbor distance (i.e.\ separate beyond interaction), which allows all possible configurations to be fully explored.} For each value of $N_B$, all distinct LO pattern permutations (accounting for hexagonal symmetry) up to third-neighbors are generated.
-For example, for $N_B=2$ there are three distinct LO patterns where the atoms are separated by the first-neighbor distance ($a_0$), second-neighbor distance ($\sqrt{3}a_0$), and third-neighbor distance ($2a_0$); for $N_B=3$ there are 9; and so on up to 70 configurations for $N_B=7$ (see \fig{fig:permuations}).
+The upper limit of $N_B=7$ is the maximum number of $B$ atoms that can separate on the template beyond the second-neighbor distance (i.e.\ separate beyond interaction), which allows all possible configurations to be fully explored.} For each value of $N_B$, all distinct LO pattern permutations (accounting for hexagonal symmetry) up to third-neighbors are generated.\footnote{For a second-neighbor cutoff, it is necessary to consider atoms at third neighbor distance to include patterns in which one or more atoms are beyond the range of interaction.} For $N_B=2$ there are three distinct LO patterns where the atoms are separated by the first-neighbor distance ($a_0$), second-neighbor distance ($\sqrt{3}a_0$), and third-neighbor distance ($2a_0$), for $N_B=3$ there are 9, and so on up to 70 configurations for $N_B=7$ (see \fig{fig:permuations}).
 For each LO pattern $\cS$, the coefficients $C(\cS)$ and $D(\cS)$ in \eqn{eq:ener_B_rel_allA} are computed using \eqn{eq:C_and_D} based on the number of $AA$, $AB$, and $BB$ bonds in the configurations and specified values of $\epsilon_{AB}/\epsilon_{AA}$ and $\epsilon_{BB}/\epsilon_{AA}$.